apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 │   │   └── start.sh                            script to start DolphinScheduler alert-server
 │   ├── conf
 │   │   ├── application.yaml                    configurations of alert-server
-│   │   ├── common.properties                   configurations of common-service like storage, credentials, etc.
+│   │   ├── bootstrap.yaml                      configurations for Spring Cloud bootstrap, mostly you don't need to modify this, │   │   ├── common.properties                   configurations of common-service like storage, credentials, etc.
 │   │   ├── dolphinscheduler_env.sh             script to load environment variables for alert-server
 │   │   └── logback-spring.xml                  configurations of alert-service log
 │   └── libs                                    directory of alert-server libs